CLICK HERE FOR OUR ENGLISH WEBSITE

 Craft beers are mostly very aroma-intensive beers in which larger amounts of hops and often new aroma hop varieties or special malts are used.
 These beers, which are characterized by regionality and a love of experimentation, are usually only produced in small quantities and are often served directly on site in breweries and bars.
 With their creative ideas and constantly new variants, the craft beer brewers succeed in creating very enjoyable and surprising beers.
 Although the market share of craft beers in Germany has so far only been around one percent, the demand for these beers documents the growing interest of consumers in beer variety and in brewing.

-Market research shows that regional specialties such as country beers, sour beers or cellar beers, some of which are based on old or newly interpreted recipes, are becoming increasingly popular with consumers.
-An example of this is the Berliner Weisse – the sour beer already admired by Napoleon’s troops as the “champagne of the north”.
+Regional specialties such as country beers, sour beers or cellar beers are becoming increasingly popular with consumers.
+Some are even based on old or newly interpreted recipes.
+An example of this is the Berliner Weisse.
+The sour beer already admired by Napoleon’s troops as the “champagne of the north”.
 With re-cultivated wild yeast, it inspires beer connoisseurs not only in the capital region.

 Another example is the unfiltered cellar or so-called Zwickl beer, which is becoming increasingly popular.
 The sample that the master brewer took from the storage tank before filtering was originally called Zwickl beer.
 Nowadays, it is offered as a beer specialty by numerous breweries throughout Germany.